Different Types of Leadership Styles

-There are three main types of leadership style that are globally recognised in the workplace that we have reviewed below at both ends of the spectrum of task management.
+Three main types of leadership style are globally recognised in the workplace that we have reviewed below at both ends of the spectrum of task management.

 There are also four new types of leadership identified in the modern office environment that perhaps a new breed of manager now follows.
 All will work in the right circumstances or project to get things done quickly or to motivate a workforce and staffing over a longer period of time.

-There are three leadership styles developed by psychologist Kurt Lewin that are considered to be among the "classic" styles used by business leaders throughout the country.
+There are three leadership styles developed by psychologist Kurt Lewin that are considered to be among the "classic" methodologies used by business leaders.
 Each has its strengths and drawbacks - here are more details on each of them:

-This type is the largely hands-off with minimal direction and face time from the manager to the staff.
+This type is the largely hands-off with minimal direction and supervision from the manager to the staff.
 The key to using this method is having well trained and efficient directors who can work as intermediaries between you and your employees.

 This is a leadership style that has become something of a relic in today's business environment.
 The reason is that most employees work better without the overbearing presence of their boss around at all times.
 However, there are some who would argue that the Autocratic methods are still as effective as they were in Feudal Europe - but only if properly balanced with feedback and face time.

-The third style is to find a happy medium between the above two methods.
-These managers back-off more to allow people to tap their creatively and think independently, while still maintaining enough control to guide the overall vision of teams without imposing their own vision on their decisions.
+The third approach is to find a happy medium between the above two methods.
+These managers back-off more to allow people to tap their creativity and think independently using their own initiative, while still maintaining enough control to guide the overall vision of teams without imposing their own vision on their decisions.
 In short, you're giving them a much greater lead and will need to be more trusting of decisions made by your directors.